dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you tell people where to go, but not how to get there, you'll be amazed at the results.
+  The world is changing very fast.
+Big will not beat small anymore.
+It will be the fast beating the slow.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1088 days)